OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Best practices:**

-1. Although Play Integrity provides an additional layer of security for Android applications, it is not a single security solution.
-It is important to have complementary measures in place, such as input data validation, user authentication and anti-fraud protection.
+1. Use Play Integrity as part of a broader security strategy.
+Complement it with additional security measures such as input data validation, user authentication, and anti-fraud protection.
-2. It is important to avoid querying the Play Protect API too frequently in order to minimize the impact on device resources.
-Furthermore, it is good practice to use the API only in situations where device integrity verification is truly necessary.
+2. Minimize queries to the Play Protect API to reduce device resource impact.
+For example, employ the API only for essential device integrity verifications.

-3. By including a `NONCE` in the request, the verification server can ensure that the response matches the original request and has not been tampered with by third parties.
-It is a random value generated by the app (or server) and sent with the integrity verification request.
+3. Include a `NONCE` with integrity verification requests.
+This random value, generated by the app or server, helps the verification server confirm that responses match the original requests without third-party tampering.

 **Limitations:**
-It is important to note that there is a daily limit for the Google Play Services Integrity Verification API requests.
-By default, up to 10,000 requests are allowed per day, but for applications that require a higher number of requests, it is necessary to contact Google to request an expansion of this limit.
+The default daily limit for Google Play Services Integrity Verification API requests is 10,000 requests per day.
+Applications needing more must contact Google to request an increased limit.

-**Example:**
+**Example Request:**

 ```json
 {